 AirDrop contacts one by one

-- Open the Contacts app on your iPhone
+- Open Contacts on your old iPhone and find the one you’d like to transfer

 - Remove the SIM card from your old iPhone